csviraj/RomanConverter/Readme.md

 Technology Used:
   - Used Spring boot with web starter kit (Includes Tomcat) to create the web application.
   - Used Log4j2 for logging in concole and file.
+  - Used Hystrix for fall back circuit breaking, analytics and monitoring.
   - Used Maven as project management tool.
   - IntellJ as the IDE
   - JAVA 8